Kyle Tucker Player Props: Astros vs. Rangers

-On Friday, Kyle Tucker (.568 slugging percentage in past 10 games, including two home runs) and the Houston Astros face the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 8:05 PM ET.
+Kyle Tucker -- with a slugging percentage of .514 in his past 10 games, including two home runs -- will be in action for the Houston Astros against the Texas Rangers, with Nathan Eovaldi on the hill, on July 1 at 4:05 PM ET.

-He racked up five RBI (going 2-for-3 with a home run and a walk) in his previous game against the Cardinals.
+In his last game he had a one-hit performance (1-for-4) against the Rangers.

 Kyle Tucker Game Info & Props vs. the Rangers